125mm Insulation

 Glass mineral wool slabs are often used to fill the whole cavity or the space between timber or steel framing.

-PIR (Polyisocyanurate) Insulation Boards
+PIR Insulation (Polyisocyanurate) Boards

 PIR is available in rigid foam boards.
 It has lower thermal conductivity than mineral wool, meaning greater heat resistance per millimetre.
 A 125mm PIR insulation panel gives very good thermal performance in a relatively thin thickness.
 Applications include: